edokoa/OTS-Math1/README.md

 OTS-Math1
 =========

-Material for the meetshop "Math for designers" in Open Tech School
+Those are the slides for the meetup/worshop **Math for designers** held by Open Tech School on Dec 15, 2012.

+The content will be changing util the day of the workshop.